-Things become complicated when Mari’s boss Phillip makes a pass at her, and Mari records the whole encounter on her digital camera.
+Things become more complicated when Mari’s boss Phillip makes a pass at her and Mari records the whole encounter on her digital camera.
 Phillip sends Mari home, but then realises he needs to get the footage back and stop Mari from telling the truth to his wife, who also happens to be Mari’s adopted sister.

 Sacked from her job by Philip, dissed by her own sister and chased away from San by Neera, Mari desperately holds on to a photo of her ideal Clive.